-You may be able to prepay some items, or make your savings tough to tap
+If you have trouble leaving emergency savings untouched, you may be able to prepay some items, or just make your savings tough to tap

 Dear New Frugal You,

 Emergency fund, emergency fund, emergency fund.
 Everybody says it’s important, but I’m not so sure.
 First, it can be hard to have several thousand dollars in an account and not spend it.
 And second, there are ways around having a pile of cash sitting around.
 Many loans, such as student and auto loans, let you pay more than the minimum now and then let you pay less later.
 This can be viewed as an extra buffer in your emergency fund.
 For example, let’s say that you owe $300 a month for a car.
 If you pay $400, then after one year you will have paid for four extra months.
 If you lose your job, then you have four months where you don’t have to pay your auto loan.
 This can free up cash in your emergency fund to be used to pay for rent/mortgage or groceries.
 The money can help you in an emergency and may be less tempting to spend than money just sitting in a bank account.
 Also, depending on the interest rate on the loan, you may be able to earn a “better” return paying off extra on a loan, than earning little interest in a bank account. — Valerie

 At a time when unemployment is hovering around 9 percent, you’re absolutely right to be thinking about an emergency fund.
 Every family should have some resources stashed away for an unplanned emergency.